|

 You know how to use the camera and features, you know how

-long the battery lasts, etc. Also, although SIM-based
+long the battery lasts, etc. Messing around with these

 handsets usually store phone numbers on the SIM itself, you can also